 Okay, right to the point… Never ever, if you’re serious about your career.
-There is no such thing as a professional selfie, but there is such thing as a professional headshot.
-There are many reasons to steer clear of the tempting ease of just using your smartphone.
+There is no such thing as a professional selfie.
+But there is such thing as a professional headshot.
+There are many reasons to steer clear of the tempting ease of just using your iPhone or Android phone.

 It’s Not Even a Fair Fight